 Generally, a high school transcript needs 24 credits.
 Some localities may have different requirements.
-If in doubt, check with the board of education in your area, or call a college in your area and ask what they look for
+If in doubt, check with the board of education in your area, or call a college in your area and ask how many credits they expect on a transcript.

 If your student is a high achiever, they may exceed 24 credits.
 This is fine, but try to keep the total number of credits below 28.
 Anything higher than that can look suspicious to colleges who are used to seeing standardized credit totals from public high schools.